 Here, you have a slider that goes from 0 to 30 as a heat adjustment.
 Electronic Imaging Materials, Inc. recommends you run various tests with different heats, and choose the lowest heat setting that gives you a print quality you are happy with.

 Note: You will have to uncheck the box that reads “Use Current Printer Settings” to be able to adjust the darkness slider.
 EIM also recommends using the “Absolute” option rather than “Relative” for consistent printing.
+This option won’t be available for TSC printers.

 Adjusting the Printer Speed